Regular models of ramified unitary Shimura varieties at maximal parahoric level: Applications to Rapoport--Zink spaces

-In this section, we generalize Howard's work \cite{Howard2019} to our case.
+We generalize Howard's work \cite{Howard2019} to our case.
 Let $Z\subset S$ be any closed formal subscheme, and denote by $I_Z\subset\CO_{S}$ its ideal sheaf.
-The square $I_{\wt{Z}}=I_Z^2$ is the ideal sheaf of a larger closed formal subscheme
+The square $I_Z^2$ is the ideal sheaf of a larger closed formal subscheme

 called the \emph{first-order infinitesimal neighborhood} of $Z$ in $S$.